Which is the richest Hindu temple in the world? Tirupati Balaji temple in Andhra Pradesh is the richest Hindu temple in the world.

 It is famous for its 3 storied Gopuram at the main entrance.

-|Ranganathaswamy Temple||Tamil Nadu||One of the most important of 108 (divya Desam )Vishnu Temple.
+|Ranganathaswamy Temple||Tamil Nadu||One of the most important of 108 (Divya Desam )Vishnu Temple.

-Built in Dravidian Style, constructed in Vijayanagar Period.
+Build in Dravidian Style, constructed in Vijayanagar Period.

 1st temple to be awarded by the UN Body for protecting and conserving cultural heritage.